coder-mike/microvium/readme.md

 ## Usage

-A quick example usage is as follows:
+A quick example usage on a desktop host is as follows:

 ```sh
 npm install -g microvium